Abdur-rahmaanJ/shopcube/README.md

 A 45 mins talk was dedicated to it at [EuroPython](https://youtu.be/rkzXQOC1T0Q) 🌟

+Ecommerce part transferred to [ShopCube](https://github.com/shopyo/shopcube)

 # What?

 Your next-level modular web framework.
 Headless support coming soon.

 Built on top of Flask, it offers most Django features, sometimes a tidbit more with far more flexibility.

-It ships with common business needs and an ecommerce modules by default
+It ships with common business needs by default

 # Have a go!